bemasher/JSONGen/README.md

 ### Lists
   * A homogeneous list of primitive values are treated as a list of the primitive type e.g.: `[]float64`
   * Lists of heterogeneous types are treated as a list of the empty interface: `[]interface{}`
+  * Lists containing both integers and floating point values are interpreted as `[]float64`.
   * Lists with object elements are treated as a list of structs.
     * Fields of each element are "squashed" into a single struct.
 The result is an array of a struct containing all encountered fields.
     * If a field in one element has a different type in another of the same list, the offending field is treated as an empty interface.